Volts and amps combine to confuse you.

 The amperage provided by your charger must match or exceed what the device being charged requires.

+The amperage rating of a charger or power supply is the maximum it can supply.
 A device being charged will only take as much amperage as it requires.
 If your device needs 0.5 amps to charge, and your charger is rated at 1.0 amps, only 0.5 amps will be used.

 The problem, of course, is the reverse: if your device needs 1.0 amps, but your charger is rated at only 0.5 amps, then any of several problems could result: